Karen O'Reilly

 Jeremiah was a prophet who served before and during the days Judah was taken into exile by the Babylonians.
 We talked a lot about this weeping prophet a few days ago.

 The Israelites had not been following God's commands.
 They were involved with idolatry and other evil things.
-Jeremiah tried to warn them that if they didn't change their ways that they would be punished by God.
+Jeremiah tried to warn them that if they didn't change their ways they would be punished by God.
 The result was that Nebuchadnezzar, King of Babylon conquered Judah and Jerusalem and the people were carried off into exile (Jeremiah 25:1-11)

-But God is faithful, compassionate and He keeps His promises.
+But God is faithful, and compassionate and He keeps His promises.
 This punishment would last 70 years but God had plans to restore the people of Israel.
 He had a covenant with them, which they seemed to have forgotten.
 God was not done with them.
 He called them back to Him.
 He called them to be obedient and faithful.
 They had to learn to trust God and to trust that He had a good plan for their lives even during their time in captivity.

 If you can find time, read the whole chapter of Jeremiah 29.
 You will find that God commanded the Israelites to build houses, to marry and give their children in marriage, to plant vineyards, and to “seek the welfare of the city” (Jeremiah 29:5-7).